In crackdown, U.S. FDA seeks details on new electronic cigarettes

 The FDA has faced increased pressure to act as the sleek Juul e-cigarettes have surged in popularity among U.S. teenagers.
 Juul Labs Inc’s share of the e-cigarette market rose to more than 70 percent now, up from 13.6 percent in early 2017, according to a Wells Fargo analysis of Nielsen retail data that does not include online sales.

-Juul sales grew more than sevenfold between 2016 and 2017, from 2.2 million to 16.2 million devices sold last year, according to data from the U.S. Centers for Disease Control and Prevention.
+Juul sales grew from 2.2 million devices sold in 2016 to 16.2 million devices last year, according to the U.S. Centers for Disease Control and Prevention.
 Many high schools have resorted to locking bathrooms – jokingly called “Juul rooms” by students.

 The Juul design mimics a flash drive - with plug-in cartridges of concentrated nicotine juice.
 It is far more compact than earlier vaping devices and produces less vapor, making it easy to use without being detected - an attribute some health advocates say attracts teenagers.

-Juul was on the market before the August 2016 FDA deadline, but other companies have introduced a slew of new copycat devices after the cutoff date without regulatory consequences.
+Juul was on the market before the August 2016 FDA deadline, but other companies have introduced new copycat devices after the cutoff date without regulatory consequences.

-Anti-smoking advocates including the Campaign for Tobacco-Free Kids complained about the Juul lookalikes in an August letter to the FDA, saying the agency had failed to assert its authority over companies that had “evaded the review process.”
+Anti-smoking advocates including the Campaign for Tobacco-Free Kids complained about the Juul lookalikes in an August letter to the FDA, saying the companies that had “evaded the review process.”

 The FDA has recently cracked down on what it calls an “epidemic” of youth e-cigarette use, threatening last month to ban Juul and four other leading e-cigarette products unless their makers take steps to prevent use by minors.
-Earlier this month, the agency said it seized more than a thousand pages of documents from Juul Labs about its own sales and marketing practices after a surprise inspection.

-In a statement at the time, Juul Chief Executive Kevin Burns said the meeting was constructive and transparent, adding that the company wants “to be part of the solution in preventing underage use.”

 Reporting by Chris Kirkham; Editing by Nick Zieminski